Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Season Stats

-- Cooper has caught 25 passes on 35 targets for 318 yards and four touchdowns, averaging 63.6 yards per game.
+- Cooper's stat line this year shows 25 catches for 318 yards and four touchdowns.
+He averages 63.6 receiving yards per game and has been targeted 35 times.

 - Cooper has been the target of 35 of his team's 166 passing attempts this season, or 21.1% of the target share.